 What happens if you ignore a civil penalty?

-If the vehicle owner has civil penalties that have not been paid or disputed after 20 days, the Department of Licensing will place a hold on their vehicle registration.
+If the vehicle owner has civil penalties that have not been paid or disputed after 20 days, the Department of Licensing may place a hold on their vehicle registration and the unpaid tolls, fees and penalties may be sent to collections.
 Learn more about vehicle registration holds.

 Disputing a civil penalty